 2017 Cognitive Rehabilitation Training

 Based on the ACRM Cognitive Rehabilitation Manual: Translating Evidence-Based Recommendations into Practice, this introductory course teaches step-by-step procedures for all evidence-based interventions for cognitive impairments.
 Manual included ($150 value).

-We are planning a full and exciting schedule for the Mid-Year Meeting in Atlanta.
-Please review the scheduled task force and leadership meetings and plan to attend.
+We are planning a full and exciting schedule for the Mid-Year Meeting in Dallas.
+Please watch for the task force and leadership meetings schedule coming soon and plan to attend.
 Registration is FREE to members, but required.

 COGNITIVE REHABILITATION TRAINING